New Jersey Sex Crimes Defense Lawyers

 Possible Penalties for a Sex Crime Conviction in New Jersey

-Certain statutory offenses have specific punishment written into the legislation, which in sex crimes can include registering with the State of New Jersey as a sex offender.
+Certain statutory offenses have specific punishment written into the legislation.
+One such law is N.J.S.A.
+2C:7-2 which requires State of New Jersey registration as a sex offender.

 New Jersey State Sex Offender Registration

 - Tier I is for low-risk offenders.
-These persons are required to notify law enforcement agencies.
+These persons only notify relevant law enforcement agencies.

 - Tier II is for moderate-risk offenders.
-They must notify law enforcement agencies, schools, licensed daycare centers, summer camps, and registered community organizations the offender Could possibly come into contact with.
+They must notify schools, licensed daycare centers, summer camps registered community organizations and other places where these potential risk offenders Could possibly come into contact with.